The best high chairs 2023 - tried and tested by parents and babies

 Tested by: Isobel Coulson, and her son Louis, six months.

-The Chicco Polly Magic Relax Highchair (opens in new tab) is a practical, functional and flexible product that’s suitable from birth to three years old.
-It offers versatility thanks to its three seat positions, including a lie-flat position, and eight adjustable height positions.
+The Chicco Polly Magic Relax Highchair is a practical, functional, and flexible product that’s suitable from birth to three years old.
+It's super-versatile thanks to three seat positions - including a lie-flat position - and eight adjustable height settings.

-The high chair comes with a grey body and a choice of five colours of seat.
-It also comes with an included toy bar to entertain little ones at mealtimes and beyond.
-Its tray is extremely wide, which leaves lots of space for your baby’s food, drinks and toys, and it can be removed if you prefer your baby to sit at the table with you.
+The high chair has a grey-colored frame and a choice of five colours of seat.
+It also comes with a toy bar included to help entertain little ones at mealtimes and beyond.
+The tray is extremely wide - which leaves lots of space for your baby’s food, drinks, and toys - and it can be removed if you prefer your baby to sit at the table with you.

-There are also four wheels, which make it easy to move from room to room, and a compact fold to keep it out of the way when not in use.
-The highchair’s surfaces can be wiped for cleaning, while the fabric parts are machine washable.
+It has four wheels so it's easy to move from room to room, and it folds compactly to keep it out of the way when not in use.
+The high chair’s surfaces can be wiped for cleaning, while the fabric parts are machine washable.

-The Chicco Polly Magic Relax Highchair was tried out by our parent tester, Isobel Coulson, and her son Louis, six months.
-Isobel was impressed with the chair’s many features, saying: 'I love how multifunctional this highchair is; it feels like we’ve got three products for the price of one!
+The Chicco Polly Magic Relax Highchair was tried out by our parent tester, Isobel Coulson, and her son Louis, six months old.
+Isobel was impressed with the chair’s many features, saying: 'I love how multifunctional this high chair is; it feels like we’ve got three products for the price of one!
 The mobile is great for distracting Louis and keeping him occupied when I'm busy doing the washing-up or cooking.'

 6. Vital Baby Nourish Scoop Highchair